jedrichards/angularjs-handbook/README.md

 #### Inferred syntax

-This is where the framework infers the dependancies from the function parameter names.
+This is where the framework infers the dependencies from the function parameter names.
 This is a terse syntax but it will fail once the code has been minified since this will typically rename function parameters and destroy the mappings:

 ```
 angular.module("app")